Francesca Moresi – Psychotherapy in London and Online

 Online therapy works just like in-person therapy.
 It’s indeed still possible to build a trusting therapeutic relationship between a therapist and a client.

-You might wish to alternate between online and in person sessions, or perhaps meet in person at some stage of the therapy to actually get to know each other but then continue online if this is more convenient for you.
+You might wish to alternate between online and in person sessions, or perhaps to meet in person at some stage to actually get to know each other, but then continue online if more convenient for you.
 Whatever your needs, we can find a way together.

 The setting is the same, with a weekly 50 minute session (unless agreed differently).
 The same confidentiality rules apply.

-I work with different platforms such as Zoom, FaceTime or Skype.
+I work with different platforms such as Teams, FaceTime or Skype.

 What do I need to do?